stevejford/anytimereview/apps/domainmarketplace/docs/support/faq.md

 - Do you preserve UTM parameters?
   - Yes.
 Query strings are preserved by default.
 - Which redirect code should I use?
-  - Use 302 for temporary rentals.
+  - Use 302 for temporary hires.
 Use 301 only when the move is permanent per contract.
 - Can I map multiple slugs at once?
   - Yes.
 Use bulk upload on the slug configuration screen.
 - I’m getting a 404.
 Why?